ArthurClemens/polythene/packages/polythene-theme/README.md

 }]
 ~~~

-`polythene-css` contains `styler` that takes the list of style objects to create the CSS.
+Package `polythene-css` contains `styler` that takes the list of style objects to create the CSS.

 For example: